Gargoyle

 Is Gargoyles good or bad?

-Statue of a Gargoyle on a pedestal in a city street with a lightning bolt in the background
+A gargoyle statue stands on a pedestal in a city street, illuminated by a dramatic lightning strike in the dark sky above.

-Gargoyle statue on top of a stone wall next to a mountain range with a river below it
+A detailed gargoyle statue stands on top of a stone wall, overlooking a vast mountain range with a flowing river below, evoking a sense of timeless majesty.

 Example of the color palette for the image of Gargoyle